pgarcia14180/soe/soe/docs/primitives/signals.md

 Both `PROCESSING_DONE` and `LOG_EVENT` emit every time the node runs.

 > **Note**: For Router nodes, multiple unconditional signals all emit simultaneously (fan-out pattern).
-For LLM/Agent nodes with multiple signals, the LLM must select one - use Jinja conditions like `{{ true }}` if you want all signals to emit.
+For LLM/Agent nodes with multiple signals, the LLM can select any/all that apply—including none.

 ### Mode 2: Jinja Template (Programmatic)